TownyAdvanced/TownyProvinces/README.md

 - `tpra region [upkeeptowncostperchunk] [<Region Name>] [amount]` -> Set the per-chunk upkeep-town-cost for a region.
 - `tpra landvalidationjob [status|start|stop|restart|pause]` -> Control the land validation job.
   - This Job assigns a type to each provinces, either Civilized, Sea, or Wasteland.
 It also Assesses and records the Biome proportions in each province.
 These proportions affect the new/upkeep prices.
-  - *NOTE: The automatic validation is not perfect, so expect to convert a few provinces afterwards using the below command.*
+  - *NOTE: The automatic validation is not perfect, so expect to convert a few provinces afterwards using the below commands.*
 - `tpra province settype [civilized|sea|wasteland] [<x>,<z>]` -> Set the type of a province.
 - `tpra province settype [civilized|sea|wasteland] [<x1>,<z1>] [<2x>,<z2>]` -> Set the type of all provinces in a rectangular area.